A weekend gathering of amature astronomers with the purpose of observing the sky.

 Rain or Shine

-Due to an unexpected last minute change, J.N.
-Webster in Ashford CT is unavailable this year.For this reason registration will be starting late.After scouring the state for a suitable location, we are pleased and lucky to have the opportunity to celebrate our 25th anniversary of the Connecticut Star Party (CSP) back in the dark skies of Northwestern Connecticut.This year we will be holding CSP-25 at the Edmund D. Strang Scout Reservation in Goshen, CT on the weekend of October 9-11, 2015.
+We are pleased and lucky to have the opportunity to celebrate our 26th anniversary of the Connecticut Star Party (CSP) back in the dark skies of Northwestern Connecticut.This year we will be holding CSP-26 at the Edmund D. Strang Scout Reservation in Goshen, CT on the weekend of September 30 - 02, 2016

 Camp Strang offers three different observing locations to choose from, all with beautiful dark skies.
 Each field has its own character, and it's up to you to choose where you want to set up.

 "Brownsea Field" is similar in size to the main observing field in Ashford, but a little more hilly.This field includes showers with electric power available for daytime use to recharge batteries, cell phones, and computers, and a bunkhouse with a back porch for lounging during the day.The field has a good-sized flat area to set up on near the showers, and plenty of room around the field to pitch a tent.